 Periodontal disease and gingivitis are caused by plaque bacteria.
 If plaque enters the bloodstream through bleeding gums, it could cause inflammation throughout the body and negatively affect systemic diseases.
 It has been proven that heart disease, diabetes, cancer, kidney and liver disease among many other illnesses are associated with gum disease.
 In humans there have been links to Alzheimer’s, osteoporosis, arthritis and strokes as well.
 Dental home care starting as soon as you adopt your pet as well as regular dental assessments and cleanings can help prevent gum disease.
-Routine dental cleanings and polishings on healthy teeth, extractions as well as oral surgery such as tooth and gum repairs can be performed at our hospitals.
-In the case of more specialized work such as endontics such as root canals and bonding, a Board Certified Veterinary Dentist referrals can be made.
-Dr. Gaby is a member of the Veterinary Dental Academy which provides her access to a board certified veterinary dentist during oral surgery and extraction procedures and provides her associates and technicians with access to a wide range of dental continuing education.
+Of course we carry out routine dental cleanings and polishing on healthy teeth but our dental program is not limited to that.
+We also perform extractions to for instance, correct tooth crowding, tooth rotation and diseased teeth that cannot be salvaged.
+We can also provide your pet with some oral surgeries such as mass removal, gum repairs, bone grafts after root planning in attempts to save teeth with evidence of early periodontal disease.
+In the case of more specialized work such as endontics such as root canals and bonding, a Board Certified Veterinary Dentist referral can be made.
+We are not specialists and will always respect your decision to utilize one. n some instances we will insist on it just as your own dentist routinely does.